List of DNS Records Supported by the Free Joker.com Nameservice

 Binds your domain or host within the domain with an IPv6 address.

-Maps your domain- or host name another domain- or hostname.
+Maps your domain- or hostname to another domain- or hostname.
 This is an easy way to define a single host with an A record (your-domain.com pointing to IP) and create aliases for 'www.your-domain.com' and 'blog.your-domain.com'.
 Please also see here CNAME records.

 Specifies the location of the server(s) for a specific protocol and domain.
 Please also see here SRV records.